hiephamk/Web_PHP_Group_13/README.md

 #### Form 4 (Created by Vu Quang Dan):
  - Form name: Requests Form
- - Purpose:
+ - Purpose: Get request infromation from customer
- - Validations Applied:
+ - Validations Applied: full name must be entered, the email should content @, the phone number should have 10 digits

 #### Form 5 (Created by Huynh Van Hiep):
  - Form name: Login Form